 On this page

 If you keep animals in the Netherlands, you must be aware of the animal welfare requirements laid down in the Animal Act (Wet dieren) (in Dutch).
 The regulations differ according to the type of animal.
 Most municipal authorities ban keeping animals in large numbers.
-However, if you breed animals or keep them as a hobby, you can apply to your municipal authority for an exemption from this ban.
+Do you breed animals or keep them as a hobby?
+You can apply to your municipal authority for an exemption from this ban.

-If you breed, buy, sell or board pet animals, strict rules apply to identification, vaccination programmes and the minimum dimensions of animal housing units.
-These rules apply to breeders, traders in animals, pet supplies stores, animal rescue centres and boarding kennels.
-You need to apply for a unique business number (UBN) (in Dutch) to the Netherlands Enterprise Agency (RVO.nl).
+If you breed, buy, sell or board pet animals, strict rules apply to identification, vaccination programmes and the minimum dimensions of animal housing units as well as rules for professional requirements (in Dutch).
+These rules apply to breeders, traders in animals, pet (supplies) stores, animal rescue centres and boarding kennels.
+You need to apply for a unique business number (UBN) (in Dutch) to the Netherlands Enterprise Agency (RVO) using eHerkenning level 2.

 Sale of pet animals

 - you may not sell them to persons under 16